microsoft/PowerApps-Samples/cds/orgsvc/C#/LinkAttributes/README.md

 ### Demonstrate

-1. The `StringAttributeMetada` message creates custom string attributes for recurring appointment instance and appointment instance.
+1. The `StringAttributeMetadata` message creates custom string attributes for recurring appointment instance and appointment instance.
 2. The `LinkedAttributeId` links the custom attribute to the appointment's custom attribute.

 ### Clean up